 Can a bad follower change her evil ways?

 Take a look at this Dance Safari post, “10 Characteristics of a Good Leader”.
 The characteristics numbered 1, 2, 6, 7, & 9 also apply to followers.
-Furthermore, check out this video on “How to Walk Gracefully“.
+Furthermore, check out this video on walking with grace and power.
 It contains some posture tips that apply to your dancing, too.
 Why not try it?
-This way you look good on and off the dance floor.
+This way you’ll look good on and off the dance floor.

 As a final point, one of my students demonstrated a valuable shortcut to becoming a better follower.
 She was a mature woman with a new boyfriend who didn’t dance.
 My student very much wanted to help him and began backleading him.
 She thought he would be glad.